 1 data usage, reporting, configuration changes, and compliance will become the 2 responsibility of NMGC leadership and its designated process owners.
 This approach gives 3 more control, ownership, and access to the local management team - increasing real-time 4 data access to inform better decision making at the local level than currently accessible.
 5 NMGC management will gain significantly more control and influence over the systems, 6 processes, and services that support their operations-a level of autonomy they do not have 7 today under the Emera shared services model and a key benefit of this approach.
 8 9 To further ensure protection and accountability, all data governance policies-including 10 retention schedules, access permissions, and reporting protocols-will be established by 11 NMGC and enforced through the ERP's built-in role-based access controls and audit 12 logging features.
 13 14 In summary, NMGC will own its data, manage its business rules, and control how its 15 information is used and protected, while still benefiting from the operational efficiencies 16 and support expertise of a shared services model.
-17 18 Q. WILL CRITICAL SYSTEMS SUCH AS BILLING, METERING, AND 19 CUSTOMER SERVICE BE AFFECTED DURING THE TRANSITION PERIOD?
-20 A. No. Critical customer-facing systems-such as billing, metering, and customer service- 21 will not be affected during the cutover period.
-22
+17 18 Q. WILL CRITICAL SYSTEMS LIKE BILLING, METERING, AND CUSTOMER 19 SERVICE BE AFFECTED BY THE TRANSITION?
+20 А. No. NMGC's core customer-facing systems will remain in place and continue operating 21 throughout the transition.

 1 The Hansen Banner CIS, which manages billing, meter data, service orders, and customer 2 interactions, will remain in place and continue operating as it does today.
 Metering 3 infrastructure, including meter data collection and validation through Itron and 4 FlowCal/Vista, will also remain unchanged.
 These systems are not being replaced as part 5 of the transition and will continue to function independently and reliably throughout the 6 cutover period.
 7 8 The cutover activities primarily involve back-office systems-such as finance, supply 9 chain, HR, and asset management-which will be transitioned in a staged and controlled 10 manner.
 Integration points between customer-facing systems and the new ERP platform 11 will be tested thoroughly in advance to ensure continuity and data integrity.
 12 13 In short, customers will experience no disruption in service, billing accuracy, customer 14 service quality, or customer support availability as a result of the transition, and all critical 15 operations will remain fully functional and closely monitored throughout the cutover.
 16 17 Q. WILL KEY PERFORMANCE INDICATORS BE TRACKED AND REPORTED?
 18 A. Yes.
-While specific service level agreement ("SLA") targets will be negotiated and 19 finalized with Delta Utilities at a later date, NMGC anticipates that, at a minimum, the 20 following key performance indicators ("KPIs") will be tracked and reported: 21 System Availability - Measures uptime and availability of core systems 22 such as Oracle ERP and WACS.
+NMGC will track key performance indicators under formal service-level agreements 19 with Delta Utilities.
+While specific SLA targets will be finalized later, NMGC expects to 20 monitor and report at least the following metrics: 21 • System availability - Measures uptime and reliability of core systems like Oracle ERP